junkawahara/reconfillion/README.md

 # Reconfillion - Python interface for combinatorial reconfiguration problems

 Reconfillion was released as version 1.0.0 on April 8, 2024.
-The older version of reconfillion prior to that date exist on https://github.com/junkawahara/reconfillion-kari , but are not compatible with this version.
+The older version of reconfillion before that date exists on https://github.com/junkawahara/reconfillion-kari , but is not compatible with this version.

 Reconfillion is a tool for solving combinatorial reconfiguration problems.
 It works with [graphillion](https://github.com/takemaru/graphillion), which means that combinatorial reconfiguration problems of graph classes that are supported by graphillion can be solved by reconfillion.

 ## Requirements

-* Graphillion version [v1.7rc](https://github.com/takemaru/graphillion/tree/v1.7rc) is needed.
-Since v1.7rc is the latest version and has not been registered into PyPI yet, you need to build it manually.
+* Graphillion version [v1.7](https://github.com/takemaru/graphillion/) is needed.
+Since v1.7 is the latest version and has not been registered into PyPI yet, you need to build it manually.

 ## License